SUNET/edusign-app/e2e/TESTS.md

 - As one of the invitees, sign the invitation
-- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Required security level: Low", and of a button to remove the document
+- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Required assurance level: Low", and of a button to remove the document
 - Edit invitation and uncheck "Send signed document in email"
 - Check presence of text "Signed by:" the invitee that has signed, and of text "Waiting for signatures by" the other invitee